pawsitive-ashoka/pawsitive-ashoka.github.io/README.md

 - `public/` and `dogs/` — static assets and images

 ## Documentation
-- See the documentation folder for additional notes: [documentation](documentation/)
+- See the [documentation](documentation/) folder for additional notes.

 ## Deployment
 - This is a static site; deploy by pushing to the repository used for GitHub Pages or serving the built files from a web server.

 ## Contributing
-- See the [CONTRIBUTING.md](CONTRIBUTING.md) file for contribution guidelines:
+- See the [CONTRIBUTING.md](CONTRIBUTING.md) file for contribution guidelines.

 ## Developers
 <a href="https://github.com/pawsitive-ashoka/pawsitive-ashoka.github.io/graphs/contributors">